trilinos/Trilinos/cmake/tribits/doc/guides/TribitsGuidesBody.rst

 defining a TriBITS TPL, automatic enable/disable logic will be applied as described in `Package Dependencies and Enable/Disable Logic`_.
-For example, if an external package/TPL is explicitly disabled, all of the downstream packages that depend on it will be automatically disabled as well (see `TPL disable triggers auto-disables of downstream dependencies`_).
+For example, if an external package/TPL is explicitly disabled, all of the downstream packages that depend on it will be automatically disabled as well (see `Package disable triggers auto-disables of downstream dependencies`_).

 .. _Globally unique TriBITS TPL names: